 - Our New Outdoor Family Hobby – Geocaching!
 Featuring Regatta

 - 4 Ways We Encourage Our Daughter to Relax and Recharge Without Screen Time

 Alas that doesn’t always work, and often we’re left flailing around for inspiration.
 If I’m simultaneously attempting to write my next blog post in my head / plan a shopping list / remember what else I need to pack in the change bag before we leave the house, it can soon become a chore.

 What my hubby and I needed was a set of prompts, which would also engage Pixie.
 I didn’t even realise this was what we needed until visiting a friend for a playdate and seeing the perfect solution: story stones.

 How to Create Story Stones

 If you’re unfamiliar, these are essentially ‘stones’ with simple pictures on them which can be interpreted either literally or symbolically.
 They can be bought, but what fun is that?
-My friend made hers, and not one to be outdone, I decided to copy.
+My friend made her own story stones, and not one to be outdone, I decided to copy.